deniscostadsc/playground/solutions/beecrowd/1536/problem.md

 ## Input

-The first line of input gives the number of test cases $N$ ($1 \leq N \leq 100$).
+The first line of input gives the number of test cases $N (1 \leq N \leq 100)$.
 Each test case consists of two scores: the outcome of match 1 and the outcome of the 2.
-The score is represented by the format
+The score is represented by the format $M \times V$, where
-$M \times V$, where $M$ ($1 \leq M \leq 100$) is the number of goals for principal team and $V$ ($1 \leq V \leq 100$) is the number of goals for the visiting team.
+$M (1 \leq M \leq 100)$ is the number of goals for principal team and $V (1
+\leq V \leq 100)$ is the number of goals for the visiting team.
 As for each test case there are 2 matches, consider that Team 1 is always the principal of the first match and the visitor of the second and vice versa for Team 2.

 ## Output